Early Years Learning Framework

 Outcome 3: Children have a strong sense of wellbeing

-• Children take increasing responsibility for their own health and physical wellbeing
+- develop increasing independence in caring for their health and physical wellbeing.

 Outcome 4: Children are confident and involved learners